-In Arizona in yesteryear, a father had a protected interest in his child bearing his surname.
+In Arizona in yesteryear, a father had a protected interest in his child having his last name.
 Is this still the law in Arizona despite the arrival of parenting equality?
-Does it matter if the child is born between two parents who were not married to each other?
+Does it matter if the child is born to two parents who were not married to each other?
 In Pizziconi v.
 Yarbrough, 868 P.2d 1005 (Ariz.
 Ct.
 App.
 1993), the Arizona Court of Appeals discussed these issues.

 Facts of the Case

 Mr. Pizziconi and Mrs. Yarbrough are the natural parents of a child who was born in 1986.
 They never married each other.
 Mrs. Yarbrough married someone else who was interested in adopting the child.
 This caused Mr. Pizziconi to file a paternity suit and ask that the child carry his surname.

 Mrs. Yarbrough opposed this.
 She requested the court to order Mr. Pizziconi to pay the birth costs as well as back child support.
 The court denied Mr. Pizziconi’s request that the child has his surname.
 The judge ruled that the child’s name should be “Yarbrough.”
 This was Mrs. Yarbrough’s name, her former husband’s name and the name of their other child.

 The judge also ordered Mr. Pizziconi to pay overdue child support of $6,959.00, monthly child support of $307.00, and Mrs. Yarbrough’s attorney’s fees.
 Mr. Pizziconi appeals.